Kona Big Honzo Steel 2019 Review

 The million dollar question among testers was how the steel frame would feel over choppy services.
 Steel is typically a more forgiving and more compliant material compared to aluminum or carbon fiber.
 For many bikes, a steel frame will deliver a less-brutal ride over rocks and chatter.
 We found the steel to be a little mellower than some of our aluminum or carbon test bikes.
 The more forgiving feel was noticeable, but it was far from a game changer.
 The Steel Honzo is still a hardtail, and feeding it through rock gardens is still rough.
 This bike is at its best when you take a finesse-minded approach to the trail.
 Gapping over a rock to find a cleaner line is a helpful strategy, and line selection is critical.

-As with all plus-sized hardtails, tire pressure is critical.
+As with all plus-sized hardtails, tire pressure is important.
 Too high of tire pressure and you lose the damping and traction provided by the wider, 2.8-inch, Maxxis Rekon tires.
 When the tire pressure is too low, the cornering feel can get vague and washy.
 We found the sweet spot to be somewhere in the neighborhood of 16-18 PSI depending on rider weight.
 Lighter and less aggressive riders can get away with lower pressures.